IRONSTONE TRADE -

 Singular to say, the gunpowder van did not sustain the slightest damage in any way.

-The man in charge of the boilers with great presence of mind, at once shut off the steam and Mr Robinson and Mr Wright the engine-wright
+The man in charge of the boilers with great presence of mind, at once shut off the steam and Mr Robinson and Mr Wright the Engine-wright were sent for.

 At that time there were 80 men underground and they had to be brought to bank by what is known as the back shaft.